Our nursery rocking chair was in need of a makeover for our third child…so I figured out how to spray paint a wooden rocking chair for less than $10!

-So I was off to come up with a theme that would work for both – a nursery and master bedroom.
-As if that wasn’t tricky enough, our theme would have to be gender neutral.
+As if finding a theme that worked as both a nursery and master bedroom wasn’t tricky enough, our theme would have to be gender neutral also.
 We didn’t find out the gender of our first two children and with this being our “tie breaker” we weren’t about to change that this time around 🙂

 I’m not sure where I first saw aqua and gray together but I do know that I instantly loved the color combination.
 As I looked into whether there were enough options to make an aqua and gray nursery and master bedroom work I was pleasantly surprised.
 There were many nursery themes to choose from and I loved all the patterns that were available – chevrons, polkas, quatrefoils, and more.